 For additional questions or information about this Policy, please contact any of the following:

-Office of Equal Opportunity/Section 504/ADA Coordinator, at 508-531-2744 or eo@bridgew.edu Boyden Hall, room 206
+Office of Equal Opportunity/Section 504/ADA Coordinator, at 508-531-2744 or eo@bridgew.edu Boyden Hall, Room 206

-Office of Student Accessibility Services, at 508-531-2194 or SAS@bridgew.edu Maxwell Library, room 001
+Office of Student Accessibility Services, at 508-531-2194 or SAS@bridgew.edu Rondileau Student Union, Suite 106

-The Office of Residence Life and Housing, at 508-531-1277 or reslife@bridgew.edu.
-DiNardo Hall, room 100
+The Office of Residence Life and Housing, at 508-531-1277 or reslife@bridgew.edu DiNardo Hall, Room 100